yusuf8ahmed/yusuf8ahmed/README.md

 <h3 align="center">highschool senior with a passion for building software products.</h3>

-- 🔭 I’m currently working on my creating a stock trading interface and a sass business
+- 🔭 I’m currently working on my creating a stock trading interface and a saas business

 - 🌱 I’m currently learning Python, SQL & much more